julpod/filter-collections/README.md

 ## Methods

 ### .pager.set(triggerUpdate)

 Will update pager template data based on current _pager status.

+**triggerUpdate**: boolean indicating if the subscriber must be updated after setting the new values.

 ```javascript
 PeopleFilter.pager.set(); // Will update template data only.
 PeopleFilter.pager.set(true); // Will update template data and collection results based on pager current status.
 ```

 ### .pager.get()

 Will return the current _pager object.

 ```javascript
 var pagerStatus = PeopleFilter.pager.get();
 ```

 ### .pager.run()

 Will filter collection results based on the current pager status.

 ```javascript
 PeopleFilter.pager.run();
 ```

 ### .pager.moveTo(page)

 Will request collection publisher for update results for page.

+**page**: the page number to move the cursor.

 ```javascript
 PeopleFilter.pager.moveTo(4);
 ```

 ### .pager.movePrevious()

 Will request collection publisher to update results for the previous page (if cursos is not in the first page already).

 ```javascript
 PeopleFilter.pager.movePrevious();
 ```

 ### .pager.moveFirst()

 Will request collection publisher to update results for the first page (if cursos is not in the first page already).

 ```javascript
 PeopleFilter.pager.moveFirst();
 ```

 ### .pager.moveNext()

 Will request collection publisher to update results for the next page (if cursos is not in the last page already).

 ```javascript
 PeopleFilter.pager.moveNext();
 ```

 ### .pager.moveLast()

 Will request collection publisher to update results for the last page (if cursos is not in the last page already).

 ```javascript
 PeopleFilter.pager.moveLast();
 ```

 ### .pager.setItemsPerPage(itemsNumber, triggerUpdate)

 Will request collection publisher to update results based on this limit.

+**itemsNumber**: the amount of items to be displayed.

+**triggerUpdate**: boolean indicating if the subscriber must be updated after setting the new values.

 ```javascript
 PeopleFilter.pager.setItemsPerPage(5); // Will update pager only.
 PeopleFilter.pager.setItemsPerPage(5, true); // Will update pager and collection results based on current status.
 ```

 ### .pager.setCurrentPage(page, triggerUpdate)

 Will request collection publisher for update results for page.
 This differs from .pager.moveTo because there is no validation before moving the page cursor.

+**page**: the page number to move the cursor.

+**triggerUpdate**: boolean indicating if the subscriber must be updated after setting the new values.

 ```javascript
 PeopleFilter.pager.setCurrentPage(5); // Will update pager only.
 PeopleFilter.pager.setCurrentPage(5, true); // Will update pager and collection results based on current status.